-In the Proposed FY2019-2024 Capital Improvement Program (CIP), the CIP-Summary is an overview of the six-year capital infrastructure spending plan for Prince William County.
+In the FY2019-FY2024 Capital Improvement Program, the CIP-Summary is an overview of the six-year capital infrastructure spending plan for Prince William County.
 For details regarding projects by functional area, please see the table below.

 Percentage does not equal 100% due to rounding